rahulsinghal11/codebrew/README.md

 - **One-Click PR Automation:**
   FastAPI backend lets you create a GitHub pull request with the suggested change in one click.
 - **Branch & File Automation:**
-  Automatically creates branches, updates files, commits changes, and opens PRs on GitHub.
+  Automatically creates branches, updates files, commits changes, and opens PRs on GitHub using the GitHub REST API.
 - **Suggestion Logging:**
   All suggestions and PRs are logged for audit and tracking.
 - **Multi-Repo Support:**
-  Analyze local files or fetch/analyze files from GitHub repositories.
+  Analyze any public or private GitHub repository (with access).
 - **Secure & Configurable:**
   Uses `.env` for all secrets and supports AWS, GitHub, and SMTP integrations.
+- **Extensible & Cross-Platform:**
+  Easily add new analysis logic, email templates, or endpoints.
+Works on Windows, Mac, and Linux.

 ---